 - You can add and create image Tags for ease of organization.
 Click the tag icon to the right of the Tags field on the upper right to apply the selected tags to all of the images created in the session.

 Images are saved in the Images folder of your suite by default.
 You can change that location by using the Where drop-down menu.
 You can choose to create an image collection here, as well.
 If Eggplant Functional detects the same or very similar image in the suite already, you have the option to use the existing image rather than create a new one.

-If any of the elements Eggplant Functional finds can be read using optical character recognition (OCR), the Use OCR checkbox appears in the session window.
+If any of the elements Eggplant Functional finds can be read using optical character recognition (OCR), the Use OCR checkbox appears in the session window above the Generate Code for Element section.
 Select the checkbox to use an OCR search instead of an image search for individual images.
 To use OCR as the default search type for an entire session, Shift+click the Use OCR checkbox.Note: This setting is session-specific.
 It is not saved in your defaults or between sessions.
 This setting also does not persist if you close a session and then return to that same session.Tip: You should use OCR only if you plan to generate Autosnippets from an Autoscan session and you want to generate code that performs text (OCR) searches rather than image searches.If you select Use OCR, additional OCR tuning properties appear.

 DPI: By default, OCR uses 72 DPI screen resolution for searches.
 If the resolution on your SUT is significantly different, you might need to adjust the DPI for the search.

 Valid Words: This parameter limits the words that the OCR engine recognizes.
 By default, the engine uses the entire set of words for the language (or languages) in the current text platform.
 You can use the asterisk as a wildcard so that the OCR engine looks only for the words in your original text string.